 “I normally will have a soft-shell, puffy jacket that I’ll take on and off, and maybe have a smart wool underneath, so I can stick the jacket in my pack,” says Darley.

 Also, always pack gloves or mittens, though mittens are warmer, and be sure to keep your ears, cheeks, and neck warm.
-A thin winter hat, facemask, and scarf are all fine choices, while Gottlieb recommends a new item called a buff, a stretchy piece of headwear that can be worn more than a dozen ways.
+A thin winter hat, facemask, and scarf are all fine choices, while Gottlieb recommends an item called a buff, a stretchy piece of headwear that can be worn more than a dozen ways.
 You can find buffs for less than $30.

 When it’s a little colder outside, you can’t go wrong with long underwear.